ash09/angr-static-analysis-for-vuzzer64/README.md

 About
 -----
-This repository contains a Angr-based static analysis module developed during my internship at VU Amsterdam for a their fuzzing tool Vuzzer.
+This repository contains a Angr-based static analysis module developed during my internship at VU Amsterdam for their fuzzing tool Vuzzer.
 It supports both the 32bit and 64bit versions of Vuzzer.

 Vuzzer 32bit: https://github.com/vusec/vuzzer
 Vuzzer 64bit: https://github.com/vusec/vuzzer64